 Eat & Drink

-Union Station—or what most people refer to as LoDo, or Lower Downtown—has become a hot spot for restaurateurs who find a receptive audience of workers and tourists.
-Among the highlights are the romantic, European-inspired LeRoux (a 5280 best restaurant) and Bubu for build-your-own lunchtime bowls.
-Step into the actual Union Station for a week’s worth of meals; James Beard Award–winning chef Jennifer Jasinski leads the team at Ultreia, where tapas reign, while Alex Seidel and Matt Vawter offer their farm-to-table fare from morning ’til night at Mercantile Dining & Provision.
+Union Station has become a hot spot for restaurateurs who find a receptive mix of locals and tourists.
+Among the highlights are Jovanina’s Broken Italian, Three Saints Revival, and Zoe Ma Ma’s home-style Chinese.
+Step into the actual Union Station for a week’s worth of meals; James Beard Award–winning chef Jennifer Jasinski leads the team at Ultreia, where tapas reign.
+For dessert, indulge your child-like sense of fun at the kooky Hidden Gems Ice Cream.

-Denver’s past and present converge in this section of the city: Larimer Square sits on the Mile High City’s oldest block; the 16th Street Mall has been around since the city’s founding; and historic facades pepper the entire area.
+Denver’s past and present converge most clearly in this section of the city.
+Larimer Square sits on the Mile High City’s oldest block; the 16th Street Mall has existed since the city’s founding; and historic facades pepper the area.
 See it for yourself on a walking tour with Historic Denver.
-Or, enjoy a self-guided tour with some help from Visit Denver.
-For a taste of history, sidle into the Cruise Room at the Oxford Hotel; the dimly lit space is Denver’s longest-running bar, having opened just after the repeal of Prohibition.
+Or enjoy a self-guided tour with some help from Visit Denver.
+In September and October, don’t miss the annual Doors Open Denver, which provides access to many of the city’s most significant sites.
+For a taste of history, sidle into the Cruise Room at the Oxford Hotel; the dimly lit space is Denver’s longest running bar, having opened just after the repeal of Prohibition.